 Part II of Building a Successful 21st Century EE Movement: Accelerating Diversity, Equity, and Inclusion

-Join us for the November edition of our monthly webinar series: Bringing New Ideas and Innovation to the Field of EE.
-Our panel of experts on diversity and inclusion in environmental movements will be returning for Part II of their June discussion.
-Register now and we will send you the recording if you are not able to make it!
+For the November 2016 edition of our monthly webinar series: Bringing New Ideas and Innovation to the Field of EE, our panel of experts on diversity and inclusion in environmental movements return for Part II of their June discussion.

 Accelerating Diversity, Equity, and Inclusion in Environmental Movements